Barstable School

-The Barstable School, also known as The Federation of Chalvedon School and Sixth Form College and Barstable Schools and The East Basildon School, was a mixed intake secondary school in Basildon, Essex.
+The Barstable School was a mixed intake secondary school in Basildon, Essex.
+It closed in 2009 to become a founding member of the Basildon Academies.

 Admissions

 The school was for students aged 11–16 (school years 7–11).
-The schools headmaster was Alan Roach, who incidentally, was also head of Chalvedon School and Sixth Form College.
-Barstable recently received a vastly improved Ofsted inspection, bringing the school up to standard requirements.
-The school has received the Sportsmark designation and is part of Creative Partnerships.
+The headteacher was Alan Roach.
+The school received the Sportsmark designation and is part of Creative Partnerships.

-The school was situated on the south side of the A1321, west of the A132 roundabout, around one mile directly east of Basildon town centre.
+The school was on the south side of the A1321, west of the A132 roundabout, around one mile directly east of Basildon town centre.
 The part of Basildon known as Barstable is named after the former Barstable Hall.

 History

 Grammar school

 The Barstable School building first opened on 1 March 1962 as the Barstable Grammar and Technical School, a grammar technical school.
-The grammar school was designed by the Finnish architect Cyril Leonard Sjöström Mardall (of YRM Architects, Yorke, Rosenberg and Mardall).
+The grammar school was designed by the Finnish-British architect Cyril Sjöström Mardall (of YRM Architects, Yorke, Rosenberg and Mardall).

 The school started before the building existed.
 Students were housed temporarily in Woodlands Boys School from September 1958 and in Woodlands Girls School in September 1959.
 The boys and girls were joined as mixed classes after the February half term in 1962.

 Comprehensive

-In 1968, the Grammar and Technical School under the Headmaster G G Whitehead merged with the Timberlog Secondary Modern School.
+In 1968, the Grammar and Technical School under the Headmaster G G Whitehead merged with the Timberlog County Secondary School.
 When the two schools merged into one school, it took the name of Barstable School.
 Timberlog Secondary School became a housing estate in the 1990s, following a time as the site of the Lower School.

-On 2 November 1973, many children from the school were injured when involved in a coach collision with a lorry in Orpington, when on a school holiday.
+In April 1990, two young brothers Christopher, eight, and Asa, nine, were pulled unconscious from a burning storage shed on the grounds of the School.
+The boys and their friend Mark Kirby did not survive the incident.

 On 30 March 1993 the building became a Grade II listed building.
 Around this time, the school was grant-maintained.

-On 16 September 2003, a 14-year-old boy was taken ill in a PE lesson, and later died in Basildon General Hospital.
-Tests showed the cause to be an unidentified heart defect.

 In 2006, David Cameron visited the school.
 The school suffered from very low, and unacceptable, exam results.
+In 2006, the school along with Chalvedon School federated under the title of The Federation of Chalvedon School and Sixth Form College and Barstable School, though formally kept their operating names.

 When it closed, over 20% of its pupils were receiving free school meals.
 Its successful future as a school was not even helped by the fact that from 2008–9 it was receiving £5,137 per pupil, one of the highest in Essex, which had an average of £4,066 per pupil.

+In 2009 the school formally closed with pupils transferring to the newly created Basildon Academies.